Bharathi Vishnuvardhan

 Bharathi Vishnuvardhan (born 15 August 1950), also known mononymously as Bharathi, is an Indian actress known primarily for her work in Kannada cinema and television serials.
-She began her career in 1966, as a lead actress, with the Kannada movie Love in Bangalore.
+She began her career in 1966, as a lead actress, with the Kannada movie Love in Bangalore though Dudde Doddappa was her first release.
 In a career spanning over 50 years, Bharathi has appeared in 150 films.
 Apart from 100 films in Kannada, she has also acted in a handful of Hindi, Tamil, Telugu and Malayalam films.

-In the course of her career, she became known for portrayal of the roles mythological and historical characters, and also that of a student, a romantic and a rural belle.
+Through the course of her career, Bharathi was known for her portrayal of roles of mythological and historical characters, and also that of a student, a romantic and a rural belle.
 Her role in Sri Krishnadevaraya (1970) as Chennambike won her the Karnataka State Film Award for Best Actress.
 In 2017, she was honoured with the Padma Shri by the Government of India.
+She has the distinction of having paired with Dr.Rajkumar as a lead actress in all the 26 movies she acted with him and is also paired with him the most no. of times (6 movies) in those movies where he played multiple roles.

 Personal life

-Bharathi was born in Bhadravathi on 15 August 1950 in the erstwhile Indian state of Mysore (now Karnataka).
-Her father V. M. Ramachandra Rao was a tailor and mother Bhadravathi Bai was a homemaker.
+Bharathi was born in Bhadravathi on 15 August 1950, in the erstwhile Indian state of Mysore (now Karnataka), in a Marathi- speaking family.
+Her father V. M. Ramachandra Rao was a tailor and her mother Bhadravathi Bai was a homemaker.
 Bharathi studied at Malleswaram Ladies Association (M.L.A) High School and then joined Maharani's Women's Science College in Bengaluru.
-While she was active in both sports and dance, her ambition at the time was to become a basketball player or an athlete.
+While she was active in both sports and dance, her ambition at the time was to become a badminton player or an athlete.
 She even represented Karnataka State Level Throw-ball team during her college days.
 Destiny willed otherwise.
 In 1964, photos of her dance performance caught the eye of Kannada actor Kalyan Kumar, who cast her in Love in Bangalore.

 Bharathi married actor Dr. Vishnuvardhan on 27 February 1975 in Bengaluru.
-They have two daughters: Keerthi and Chandana.
-Dr. Vishnuvardhan died on 30 December 2009, aged 59 from cardiac arrest.
+They have two adopted daughters Keerthi and Chandana.
+Dr. Vishnuvardhan died on 30 December 2009, aged 59 from a cardiac arrest.